YongSoonTan/EDenseNet/README.md

 # EDenseNet  ["Hand Gesture Recognition via Enhanced Densely Connected Convolutional Neural Network"](https://doi.org/10.1016/j.eswa.2021.114797)
-Implementation of EDenseNet (in tensorflow 1.15).
+Implementation of EDenseNet (in tensorflow 1.15 and Tensorflow 2.5.0).
+Tensorflow 2 implmentation is slightly faster in training, a lot faster in testing.
+Plus it is easier to configure, please consider citing the paper if you find the code useful.
 For data augmentation, please refer to this ["repos"](https://github.com/YongSoonTan/CNN-SPP).

 | EDenseNet